 If you chose an AVC pension that increases by 5% each year, the increase will already be included in the pension figures shown on your pension increase statement.Close

 The 'variable' or 'level' adjustments are ignored when your increase is worked out.
 Therefore, if you have not yet reached State Pension Age / GMP Age, you do not get any increase on the extra pension you are receiving.
 If you have reached State Pension Age / GMP Age, the increase is worked out on the full pension and ignores the 'variable' or 'level' pension.Close

 If you elected to receive a non-increasing (or partly non-increasing if you retired after 31 March 1997) additional (uplift) portion, then please remember that this portion does not receive any pension increases each year and remains fixed throughout retirement.
 The increase will only apply to the portion of pension you earned before your contributions stopped and any extra portion relating to service after 31 March 1997.
 If instead you elected to receive an increasing additional (uplift) pension your whole pension will receive increases.Close

-If it did, then you will receive only a portion of the first year's percentage increase, which is worked out according to the number of months for which you have been drawing your pension.
+If they did, then you will receive only a portion of the first year's percentage increase, which is worked out according to the number of months for which you have been drawing your pension.
 This arrangement applies only in the first year of drawing a pension and the rate of increase is set out in the Pensions Increase (Review) Order.

 If you have any queries about how your new pension has been worked out, please contact us for a more detailed explanation.Close